 After nine years on a self-hosted WordPress platform, I’m now running this site on Hugo, an open-source static site generator.
 I’ve migrated the blog posts and static pages, removed obsolete material along the way, and updated the post categories.

 I dropped featured images from blog posts, mainly to save time in the content migration, so the site does look, well, minimal.
 Colour and imagery may return in the future but I’m happy with the stark feel for now.
-The off-black/off-white palette is a deliberate aesthetic but also the result of a deliberate choice to remove as much extraneous visual clutter and functionality as possible.
+The off-black/off-white palette is a deliberate aesthetic but also an active choice to remove as much extraneous visual clutter and functionality as possible.

 - increase the colour contrast and font size for accessibility (a Lighthouse audit reports an increase in the accessibility score from 89 to 94)